proxmox/ceph/ceph/doc/cephadm/services/monitoring.rst

 Networks and Ports
 ~~~~~~~~~~~~~~~~~~

-All monitoring services can have the network and port they bind to configured with a yaml service specification
+All monitoring services can have the network and port they bind to configured with a yaml service specification.
+By default
+cephadm will use ``https`` protocol when configuring Grafana daemons unless the user explicitly sets the protocol to ``http``.

 example spec file: